kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

 - The *changeSet* ID of the *changeSet* you want to revert
 - The file name (*changeSet* path) of the *changeSet* you want to revert

+>**Note:** The `--rollbackScript` is only needed if the rollback is not already defined in the *changelog*, and if it is not a rollback that is automatically provided by Liquibase.

 Then run the `rollbackOneChangeSet` command, with your information:

 {% highlight text %}